x249/prisma-starter/README.md

 ## About

 It took me a while to find a way to implement type-safety, ORM tooling and GraphQL together in a backend.
 After discovering that [Prisma](https://www.prisma.io/) exists, I found that it was incredibly easy and intuitive to setup.

+## Structure

+Two folders are there by default; prisma & src.
+In the prisma folder, you'll find all your needs for the datamodel of the db engine and the prisma configuration file.
+The src folder contains the main entry and schema files, resolvers and generated files from the prisma datamodel.

 ## Requirements